-The Bell Pit is already largely developed and will be developed to its ultimate surface area in Year 1.
-The pit is assumed to already be producing groundwater of its ultimate role.
+The Bell Pit is efreedy tergely developed and will be developed to its ultimate surface area in Year 1.
+The pit is assumed to already be producing groundwater at its ultimate rate.

 The Wight Pit will be developed in Year 1.
-It's ultimate surface area will be disturbed Year 1 and it's ultimate depth will be reached in Year 3.
+It's ultimate surface area will be disturbed Year 1 and it's ultimate depth in will be proched in Year 3.

 The Springer Pit is developed in Year 2.
-It's ultimate surface area will be disturbed in Year 2 and its ultimate depth will be reached in Year 3.
+It's ultimate surface area will be disturbed either in the surface area will be disturbed on Year 2 and it's ultimate depth in Year 3.